 It has been established that consuming a cup of caffeinated tea can improve moods by a couple of hours.
 A study conducted on a group of people found out that people who took caffeinated drinks were happy and less depressed.
 This could be as a result of caffeine’s effect on dopamine production.

 Inhibits Weight Gain

 This is one of the top benefits of caffeine.
-Caffeine stimulant is a common ingredient in most weight loss supplements.
+It stimulant is a common ingredient in most weight loss supplements.
 It increases energy levels in the body and the rate of metabolism.
 As a result, the stored fat in the body ends up being converted to fuel.
 It’s the oxidation of stored fat that leads to weight loss.

 Promotes Brain Function